braboj/tutorial-git/02-Concepts/(tut-git-02-04)-tagging.md

 ## Tagging
-Tags are labels on revisions that don't change with new commits.
+Tags are named references that don't move with new commits.
+They represent a snapshot of the project at the time of the tagging.

 -------------------------------------------------------------------------------
 ### Tag types